Retirement Day

 Answer: A thorough search on the internet did not reveal much information about the very early beginnings of the Canadian deposit brokerage industry.
 I believe that if it was written down, it may have been lost in the sands of time.

-In the 1970’s, 80’s and most of the 90’s there was no such term as a GIC dealer or mutual fund dealer in those early days - nor did the MFDA (Mutual Fund Dealers Association) even exist.
+In the 1970’s, 80’s and most of the 90’s there was no such term as a GIC dealer or mutual fund dealer - nor did the MFDA (Mutual Fund Dealers Association) even exist.
 By the late 1970’s there were at least three major deposit brokers.
 These deposit brokers offered both GICs and mutual funds to their clients and some offered deposit products from insurance companies as well.
-In the mid- 1990’s, both client held GICs and mutual funds co-existed on the same investment statement.
+In the early 1990’s, both client held GICs and mutual funds co-existed on the same investment statement.

 I became a GIC broker in 1992 but started my career in 1987 as a stockbroker.
 Although stockbrokers had mainframe computers back then, I got to see the installation of the very first personal computers - sporting huge 20 meg hard drives and monochrome (choice of green or amber!) screens in 1987 and 1988.

-Note: the modern term is “nominee” type of account.
-In the 1980’s and 1990’s there was no such term – we used the term “self-directed” account to indicate that the securities are held with the broker in a trustee arrangement.
+> The modern term we use today is “nominee” type of account.
+In the 1980’s and 1990’s we used the term “self-directed” account to indicate that the securities are held with the broker in a trustee arrangement.
+The trustee of a nominee account was usually a bank or trust company.

 ***Question: Do I have to pay a commission to buy a GIC?***

-Answer: The short and definitive answer is – absolutely not!
-Investors do not pay commissions to buy GICs because the advisor’s dealer1 is compensated by the bank issuing the GIC.
-Part of this compensation is paid to the advisor in the form of a commission.
-Deposit brokers are also compensated in a similar manner.
+***Answer:*** The short and definitive answer is – absolutely not!
+Investors do not pay commissions to buy GICs because the broker is compensated by the bank issuing the GIC.
+Part of this compensation is paid to the advisor in the form of a commission or fee.

 ***Question: Is it preferable to buy a GIC at a securities dealer?***

-Answer: Yes and no. Nominee GIC accounts can only be found at securities dealers or third party trustees but may not have the best interest rate.
+***Answer:*** Yes and no. Nominee GIC accounts can only be found at securities dealers or third party trustees but may not have the best interest rates.

 A nominee account is a lot less paperwork intensive than client name GICs.
 And nominee account structures have other advantages too – especially for estate planning reasons.
 But on the other hand, there is more choice of financial institutions for client-name GICs.
 More choice – a much greater chance of consistently obtaining higher interest rates for GIC investors.
 The choice often comes down to choosing between the conveniences of a nominee account versus the possibility of obtaining better interest rates with deposit brokers.

-Question: Why do deposit brokers and financial advisers offer higher GIC interest rates than my bank?
+***Question: Why do deposit brokers and financial advisers offer much higher GIC interest rates than my bank?***

-Answer: This is the best keep secret in the entire investment industry.
-Interestingly, deposit broker GIC rates and financial advisor GIC interest rates are almost always higher than retail bank GIC interest rates.
-In other words, advisor compensation drives GIC yields higher for the same identical “no-cost” GIC in a bank branch.
-For example, a broker GIC rate is almost always quoted higher than the bank in-branch posted retail rates for the exact same GIC.
-See example of Bank ABC rates below.
-Even if the broker rate was the same as the retail rate, shopping the entire marketplace for the highest yield from all the available issuers would ensure a higher rate is obtained.
+***Answer:*** This is the best keep secret in the entire investment industry.
+Interestingly, **deposit broker GIC rates and financial advisor GIC interest rates are almost always higher than retail bank GIC interest rates**.
+In other words, *advisor compensation drives GIC yields higher* for the same identical “no-cost” GIC in a bank branch.
+For example, a broker GIC rate is almost always quoted higher than the bank in-branch posted retail rates for the **exact same GIC**.
+Shopping the entire marketplace for the highest yield from all the available issuers would ensure a higher rate is obtained.

 A GIC is an unusual type of investment where the existence of a commission or fee can result in a higher rate of return to the investor.
 Needless to say – never buy your GICs at your own bank without comparing and shopping for better interest rates.
-As you can see in the above example, the differences in rates can be mind-boggling!
+Often times, the differences in rates can be mind-boggling!
 Contact your deposit broker or financial advisor who will show you how to obtain the best GIC interest rates.

-Answer: There are a couple of reasons.
+***Answer:*** There are a couple of reasons.
 Banks, trust companies and credit unions are in the deposit taking and lending business.
-If the bank requires a large inflow of deposits to offset new mortgage obligations they will approach a deposit broker with a higher interest rate in order to attract new deposits.
+If the bank requires a large inflow of deposits to offset new mortgage obligations they will approach a deposit broker with a higher GIC interest rate in order to attract new deposits.
 Deposit brokers can move a lot of money to a bank very quickly and efficiently.
-From the bank’s perspective, deposit brokers and stock brokers are inexpensive sources of capital.
-The bank doesn’t have to pay costs for brick and mortar operations to sell GICs at a deposit broker or at a securities dealer.
+From the bank’s perspective, deposit brokers are inexpensive sources of capital.
+The bank doesn’t have to pay costs for brick and mortar operations in order to sell GICs at a deposit broker.
 It is a highly competitive business.
-Secondly, a deposit broker (or securities dealer) deals with dozens of banks – not just one.
+Secondly, a deposit broker deals with dozens of banks – not just one.
 They can shop for the highest interest rate and obtain a much higher interest rate than the investor can usually obtain on their own.

 ***Question: How can GICs be used in conjunction with mutual funds or other investments?***

-Answer: GICs should not be considered as a stand-alone investment.
-They can be used to reduce overall risk in any investment portfolio as GICs do not fluctuate in value and their rate of return is known ahead of time.
-You can reduce the risk of owning a stock based mutual fund (equity mutual fund) by investing the GIC interest income into equity mutual funds.
+***Answer:*** GICs should not be considered as a stand-alone investment.
+They can be used to reduce overall risk in any investment portfolio as GICs do not fluctuate in value and their rate of return is known in advance.
+You can reduce the risk of owning a stock based mutual fund (equity mutual fund) or individual stocks by investing the GIC interest income into equity mutual funds.
 In other words, you can reinvest your annual interest income into mutual funds; keeping your GIC principle intact.

 Often overlooked too, is that GIC rates have recently handily beat Government of Canada bond yields (1 - 5 years) for the past several years.
 Bond purchases incur commission costs, driving down their yields even further.
 GICs have no commissions and yields have been much higher than bonds so GICs can be a superior investment and alternative to short term government bonds.

-Answer: I think it depends where the GIC is sold.
+***Answer:*** I think it depends where the GIC is sold.
 For the banks, some sort of commission element is likely wrapped into the pricing of GICs, especially those GICs that are sold at a bank branch to their customers.
-However for deposit brokers and financial advisors, I have come to the conclusion that GICs in fact, might not have embedded commissions at all.
+However for deposit brokers, GICs don't have built-in commissions.

-The argument goes like this; Of course there must be commissions because like most investment products, the broker or adviser needs to be paid by charging a commission or fee or building in a commission into the product ( like a bond or mutual fund).
+The argument goes like this; Of course there must be commissions because like most investment products, the deposit broker needs to be paid by charging something.

 At first glance, this seems like a reasonable argument.
 However, GICs are unlike most investments and due to their unique nature they are sold in a different way than most investments.
 GICs investors are not charged a fee or commission to buy a GIC.
-It’s the advisor’s dealer (head office) that earns a referral fee from the bank and then the dealer pays part of the fee to the advisor as a GIC commission.
-The interest rate on the GIC is set by the bank not by the investment firm.
-Since neither the dealer nor the advisor sets the interest rate then the remuneration - can’t be embedded.
+It’s the advisor’s head office that earns a referral fee from the bank and then the dealer pays part of that fee to the advisor as a GIC commission.
+The interest rate on the GIC is set by the bank not by the deposit broker.'s head office.
+Since neither the dealer nor the advisor sets the interest rate then the remuneration - can’t be built-in.

 ***Question: Are GICs securities?***